 Accommodation: Where to Stay in Livingston

-For an overview of traditional Guatemalan costumes, from ceremonial pieces to regular garments, the Ixchel Museum of Mayan Costumes is the place to visit.
-The museum, on the Universidad Francisco Marroquin campus, has a vast collection of textiles dating to the end of the 19th century, originating from 120 Guatemalan communities.
+The vast collection of textiles dates to the end of the 19th century, originating from 120 Guatemalan communities.
 A collection of paintings illustrating the regional costumes complements the exhibits.
 The museum is named for the Mayan goddess of fertility and weaving.

 Address: 6A Calle 6, Guatemala City